brevzin/cpp_proposals/2806_do_expr/do-expr.md

 ```
 :::

-In the simple cases, explicit last value (on the left) will be shorter than an explicit return (on the right).
+In the simple cases, implicit last value (on the left) will be shorter than an explicit return (on the right).
 But implicit last value is more limited.
 We cannot do early return (by design), which means that a `do` expression would not be able to return from a loop either.
 We would have to extend the language to support `if` expressions, so that at the very least the first example above could be made easier - which would add more complexity to the design.

 Which is to say — the `do_return` statement is still a valuable and necessary addition, given that we do not have `if` or loop expressions, and we are unlikely to add them.